I wrote several motivational posts that are beloved by my readers. “Know your value!” I say. “Take control of your career!” I proclaim.

 I need to be challenged regularly.
 I need to figure out why things are broken and determine how to fix them.
 I need to experiment with different strategies and see growth, change, and improvement.

 Now that I work as a salon management consultant, I no longer have career crises because I love what I do.
 I solve problems every day and sometimes design solutions to problems nobody knew existed in the first place.
 Should my career no longer make me happy, maybe I’ll decide that I actually do want to finish college and pursue a career in something awesome that caters to my strengths and my interests, like game development.
 Who knows?
 I’ll figure it out when I get there, but I can tell you that I’ll go into it without fearing the stigma of failure and without concern of public perception.

 Persistence isn’t always a virtue.

 Know when it’s time to call it quits and don’t be afraid to do so.
-A lot of blogs and educators promise that success is guaranteed if you apply yourself, never give up, and shoot for the stars.
-To perpetuate this, “If you’re not successful then you’re not dedicating yourself enough” advice is cruel.
-Sometimes, no amount of dedication, patience, sacrifice, or struggle will ever equate to success–and no amount of professional success is worth a damn if you’re unhappy in the end.
+A lot of blogs and educators promise that success is guaranteed if you apply yourself and never give up.
+To perpetuate this message (“If you’re not successful then you’re not truly dedicated.”) is cruel.
+Sometimes, no amount of dedication, patience, sacrifice, or struggle will ever equate to success—and no amount of professional success is worth a damn if you’re unhappy in the end.